technofocus-pte/AzAifndry-Agntsdepth/Labguides/Usecase 04/Usecase06.md

-# Usecase 05 - Deploying chat app on Azure Container Apps with PostgreSQL Flexible Server
+# Usecase 04 - Deploying and Testing a Custom Chat Application with PostgreSQL

 **Objective:**